Guide to the Laurelhurst Neighborhood in Portland, Oregon

 More About Laurelhurst

-- Location Just 9-10 minutes east of downtown.
-From downtown cross over the Willamette River on the Burnside Bridge and you'll be heading east.
-When you arrive at 33rd Avenue look right or left and you're in Laurelhurst.
-About a quarter of the Laurelhurst neighborhood is in southeast and the rest in northeast.
+• Location Just 9-10 minutes east of downtown.
+From downtown cross over the Willamette River on the Burnside Bridge and you’ll be heading east.
+When you arrive at 33rd Avenue look right or left and you’re in Laurelhurst.
+About a quarter of the Laurelhurst neighborhood is in southeast Portland and the rest in northeast Portland.

-- Topography Flat - most homes have beautiful and mature trees.
+• Topography Flat and most homes have beautiful and mature trees.
 Parks are wooded.

-- Public Transportation TriMet has six bus routes in Laurelhurst.
-The Northeast schedule and routes can be found at TriMet Web site.
-No MAX light rail or streetcar line in Laurelhurst.
+• Public Transportation TriMet has six bus routes in Laurelhurst.
+The Northeast schedule and routes can be found at TriMet Website.
+There are three MAX light rail lines in Laurelhurst.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

-- 6Biking Quality is high.
-Laurelhurst has five miles of bike lanes.
+• 6Biking Quality is high.
+Laurelhurst has six miles of bike lanes.

 Map of the Laurelhurst Neighborhood